-We know that the way we work has changed: it is mobile, it is digitally collaborative and it is increasingly reliant on cloud-based systems.
+We know that the way we work has changed: it is mobile, it is digitally collaborative, and it is increasingly reliant on cloud-based systems.
 At the same time, digital risks have changed.
-Cyber attacks now increasingly target these new modes of work – and the security measures like firewalls and anti-virus software that protected old-style workplaces just won’t cut it today.
+Cyber attacks now increasingly target these new modes of work.
+Security measures like firewalls and anti-virus software that protected old-style workplaces just won’t cut it today.

-From operating system to network protocol, firewall to anti-virus, software decisions play a critical role in organisational security.
-But most users spend the majority of their time within an application – whether that’s a tool like a word processor or spreadsheet, or a cloud-based SAAS (Software As A Service) system such as SAS, Xero, Salesforce or Zendesk.
 How do you secure your software?
-That depends; old-style, hard-disk based software needs old-style measures like anti-virus software that’s regularly updated and regular software and OS upgrades to stay ahead of new attacks.
-But the vulnerabilities in a cloud based system are different: less chance of a virus, more chance of a data breach.
-Here’s where you need solid protocols: strong passwords; multi-factor authentication; and solid anti-hacking protection.
+That depends.
+Old-style, hard-disk based software needs old-style measures like an anti-virus software that’s regularly updated.
+This also includes regular software and OS upgrades to stay ahead of new attacks.
+But the vulnerabilities in a cloud-based system are different — there’s a lesser chance of a virus and more chance for a data breach.
+Here’s where you need solid protocols such as strong passwords, multi-factor authentication, and a solid anti-hacking protection.
 And for your network: install a software firewall on every device that connects.

-Multi-factor Authentication – or MFA – is souped-up single-user security.
-MFA means you need more than just a password to get access to a system; you need a second, independent credential.
+Multi-factor Authentication (MFA) promotes single-user security.
+MFA means you need more than just a password to get access to a system, you need a second, independent credential.
 The simplest MFA combines a password with an SMS sent to a pre-authorised mobile phone.
 This can be a hassle and because SMS can be received on various computers and programs, it has holes.
-Far more effective and difficult to compromise is biometric identity – such as fingerprint, facial or iris identification.
-Biometric access is easy to use, which makes it far more likely that users will comply; and it’s also difficult to circumvent, adding another layer of complexity against cyber attacks.
+Far more effective and difficult to compromise is biometric identification such as fingerprint, facial or iris identification.
+Biometric access is easy to use, which makes it far more likely that users will comply.
+It is also difficult to circumvent, adding another layer of complexity against cyber attacks.